CognitiveScale/cortex-certifai-workshop/odsc-boston-15-april-2020/README.md

 cd <path-to-folder-where-toolkit-was-unzipped>
 certifai console examples/reports
 ```
+The Console is available at: http://localhost:8000.
+Copy this URL into a browser to view your scan result visualizations.

 #### Follow instructor how to explore Use Case its related models and Certifai Scan